Executive Director, CHOICES Education Group | Board member since 1993

 Investor | Board member since 2009

 Mike Repass is an investor who has owned and managed apartment buildings and other real estate and financial investments for more than 35 years in Seattle.
 He also worked for the U.S. Department of Labor for seven years evaluating employment and training programs in New England and the Pacific Northwest.
 Mike was a Vista (Volunteers in Service to America) Volunteer in south Georgia and a Vista Supervisor in the Appalachian Mountains of Georgia in the late 1960’s.
 He has a BA in Business from the University of Washington and a MA in Industrial Relations from the University of Minnesota.
-Mike is currently on the Board of the Museum of History and Industry (MOHAI) and the UW Press Advisory Board.
+Mike has been on the Board of the Museum of History and Industry (MOHAI) and the UW Press Advisory Board.
 He was a founding Board member of the University of Washington School of Business Administration Alumni Association, and has also served on the University of Washington Foundation Board, the Board of Trustees of the Municipal League of King County, the Friends of the University of Washington Libraries Board, and the boards of the Pacific Northwest Friends of the Carter Center, Scripps College, Seattle Country Day School, Seattle Center Fund and Seattle Emergency Housing Services.
 Mike was co-chair of parent fundraising for Scripps College and Wellesley College, and has done fundraising for other organizations as well.